madphysicist/scikit-guess/doc/appendices/reei/translation.rst

        \end{cases}

-This is a linear integral equation, consisting of two simple integrals, which places it among the extensions mentioned in the previous section.
+This is a linear integral equation, consisting of two simple integrals, which places it among the applications mentioned in the previous section.
 We compute the respective approximations, the first denoted :math:`S` with :math:`G(x) = 1`, and the second denoted :math:`T` with :math:`G(x) = x`: